Houtworm/minishell/Readme.md

 - if getcwd fails we can get strange behavior, lets say we delete the parent directory
 #### env
 - shlvl in env is not updated right away?
-#### exit
-- if argument is bigger than or smaller than long long, print numeric argument required
 #### alias
 - is already implemented and used during init, it just can't be called from the shell yet